How to apply to UC Berkeley

 For more information on the admissions process beyond the requirements, don’t forget to review the following resources.

-- Follow the Freshman Applicant Checklist
+- Follow the First-years Applicant Checklist

-- Explore the First Year Pathways that you may choose from if you are admitted to Berkeley.
+- Explore the First-year pathways that you may choose from if you are admitted to Berkeley.

 - Follow the Transfer Applicant Checklist